Ron Paul, right libertarian, racist, anti-Semite and conspiracy theorist

 Tobes, completely and wilfully unaware of 1950′s R&B, rock n roll and death metal rushed to the conclusion that only gangsta rap is a dangerous and corrosive musical form because it celebrates a “violent, destructive, nihilistic, gangster culture”.
 Perhaps Hon Tobes would like to consider the example of Little Walter’s Boom Boom…Out Go the Lights?

-It’s pretty obvious that he’s also blissfully ignorant of the swaggering misogyny of heavy metal too – the majority of which is played by white
+Then there’s Marilyn Manson, who has been banned from a number of states as well as Australia because of his image and lyrics.
+It’s pretty obvious that Tobes also blissfully ignorant of the swaggering misogyny of heavy metal too – the majority of which is played by white

 He then went on to make an almost equally controversial observation about the Labour MP for Tottenham.
 “Listen to David Lammy, an archetypical successful black man,” he said.
 “If you turned the screen off so you were listening to him on radio you’d think he was white.”